Simply put, you can't change a company without changing its management - Andy Grove - Only the Paranoid Survive

 It may be bigger than the iPhone 5S, but it's also slimmer, measuring in at a mere 6.9mm thick.
 This is thanks in part to its new design, with the iPhone 6 featuring a curvier look than its predecessor.
 In terms of specifications, Apple hasn't skimped, kitting out the iPhone 6 with an A8 processor, improved 8MP and 1.2MP cameras, an improved screen resolution, a beefier 1,810mAh battery and a built-in NFC for making mobile payments.

-Check out our iPhone 6 first impressions.
+Check out our iPhone 6 review.

 Samsung Galaxy S5